Contact Information

 Biography

-I study how communication in interpersonal relationships promotes mental and physical well-being.
-My research primarily focuses on support-seeking communication in health-related contexts, especially when individuals face identity threats associated with their health conditions.
-I also examine how health recommendations influence people’s cognitive appraisals and behavioral intentions.
+I study how communication within interpersonal relationships promotes mental and physical well-being.
+My research primarily focuses on supportive communication in health-related contexts, especially when individuals experience identity threats related to their health conditions.
+I also examine how health recommendations communicated in interpersonal contexts shape people’s cognitive appraisals and behavioral intentions.

 Research Interests